Home of Thoroughbred Baseball Travel Teams Sports Club

 5. Take the SAT/ACT as early in high school career as possible.
 Take the SAT/ACT several times, keep improving your test score.

 Q. Why is my Junior Year an Important Year for Eligibility?
-Things you must do to be eligible your freshman year of college.
+Things you must do to be eligible your freshman year of college and the college recruiting process.

 A. If you haven’t already done it, go to the NCAA Eligibility website.
 You will need to register on the website at the beginning of your junior year.